You like writing. You love finding new ideas and putting them on paper.

 Moreover, if you think deep down that you screwed up by turning down an opportunity, it doesn’t matter.

 You live, you learn.

 Let’s be realistic for a minute.
-You can’t accept to write a 2000-word article for 25 euros for the day after.
+You can’t accept to write a 2000-word article for 25 euros … and for the day after.

-Because you may waste your money writing junk content for a sloppy customer.
+Because you may waste your time writing junk content for a sloppy customer.

 And because your time is precious.
 Use it when it’s really worth it.

 As James Altucher once said: “If something is not a ‘Hell Yeah!’ then it’s a no.”

 Well, every time we get to work, everything can be distracting.

 You might complain and say that you’re constantly distracted.